The Year in Google Ads: The 27 Biggest Stories of 2017

 #5: Exact(ish) Match Keywords

-Exact match keywords have long been the conversion-driving force behind many an AdWords account.
+Exact match keywords have long been the conversion-driving force behind many a Google Ads account.
 The level of control they afforded advertisers made tailoring ad and landing page copy to a searcher’s query a breeze.
 Please note the use of past tense.

 In Q1, Google altered the way it defines exact match keywords, opting to broaden their scope.

 Today, “exact” is relative.
-AdWords now ignores, adds, or removes function words to match your target exact match keywords to very similar search queries.
-After analyzing 100 AdWords accounts over a 30-day period after this change went into effect, we discovered that, on average, 18% of active exact match keywords were rendered superfluous.
+Google Ads now ignores, adds, or removes function words to match your target exact match keywords to very similar search queries.
+After analyzing 100 Google Ads accounts over a 30-day period after this change went into effect, we discovered that, on average, 18% of active exact match keywords were rendered superfluous.
 If you haven’t already audited your account, get in there and tidy things up before the new year!

 #6: Custom Intent Audiences

-The chief advantage of AdWords, the ability to leverage user-intent (as conveyed through keywords), is lost on the Display network.
+The chief advantage of Google Ads, the ability to leverage user-intent (as conveyed through keywords), is lost on the Display network.
 As such, in the last month, Google has begun to take a more audience-centric, Facebook-like approach with the GDN.

 #7: Promotion Extensions Simplify Sharing HOT DEALS